mallardduck/WordPress-Plugin-Boilerplate/README.md

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.
+* A `wp-plugin-bp` directory that contains the source code - a fully executable WordPress plugin.

 ## Features

-* The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
+* The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/); though it may deviate in subtle ways when the situation calls for it.
 * All classes, functions, and variables are documented so that you know what you need to be changed.
 * The Boilerplate uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and that make it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.